Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 * TestDataNode: one of the organizations the model evaluation takes place on, with a set of data samples and an opener used for testing.
 * AggregationNode: the organization on which the aggregation, if there is one, takes place.

+Note that organizations can be of any node type, and can be multiple node types at the same time.
+For instance one organization can be for one experiment a TrainDataNode and an AggregationNode.

 Federated Learning Strategies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^